biqblue/docs/README.md

 #### Docker 🐳

 A Docker iteration is deployable within your infrastructure, facilitating accessible availability to all collaborators.
 This specific rendition proves optimal for collaborative endeavors.
-Follow the procedure [here](https://github.com/biqguery/docs/blob/main/docker.md).
+Follow the procedure on [Docker Hub](https://hub.docker.com/r/biqguery/biqguery).

 ## How does it work?